mozilla/addon-sdk/packages/addon-kit/docs/page-worker.md

 <api name="contentScriptWhen">
 @property {string}
 When to load the content scripts.
-Possible values are "start" (default), which loads them as soon as the window object for the page worker has been created, and "ready", which loads them once the DOM content of the page worker has been loaded.
+Possible values are "start" (default), which loads them as soon as the document element for the page worker has been created, and "ready", which loads them once the DOM content of the page worker has been loaded.
 </api>

 <api name="destroy">